Angolan Civil War: Replacing Neto

 The Soviets tried to increase their influence, wanting to establish permanent military bases in Angola, but despite persistent lobbying, especially by the Soviet chargé d'affaires, G. A. Zverev, Neto stood his ground and refused to allow the construction of permanent military bases.
 With Alves no longer a possibility, the Soviet Union backed Prime Minister Lopo do Nascimento against Neto for the MPLA's leadership.
 Neto moved swiftly, getting the party's Central Committee to fire Nascimento from his posts as Prime Minister, Secretary of the Politburo, Director of National Television, and Director of Jornal de Angola.
 Later that month, the positions of Prime Minister and Deputy Prime Minister were abolished.

 Neto diversified the ethnic composition of the MPLA's political bureau as he replaced the hardline old guard with new blood, including José Eduardo dos Santos.
-When he died on 10 September 1979, the party's Central Committee unanimously voted to elect dos Santos as President.
+When he died on 10 September 1979, the party's Central Committee unanimously voted to elect dos Santos as president.

 1980s

 Under dos Santos's leadership, Angolan troops crossed the border into Namibia for the first time on 31 October, going into Kavango.
 The next day, dos Santos signed a non-aggression pact with Zambia and Zaire.
 In the 1980s, fighting spread outward from southeastern Angola, where most of the fighting had taken place in the 1970s, as the National Congolese Army (ANC) and SWAPO increased their activity.
 The South African government responded by sending troops back into Angola, intervening in the war from 1981 to 1987, prompting the Soviet Union to deliver massive amounts of military aid from 1981 to 1986.
 The USSR gave the MPLA more than US$2 billion in aid in 1984.
 In 1981, newly elected United States President Ronald Reagan's U.S. assistant secretary of state for African affairs, Chester Crocker, developed a linkage policy, tying Namibian independence to Cuban withdrawal and peace in Angola.

 Beginning with 1979, Romania trained Angolan guerrillas.
 Every 3–4 months, Romania sent two airplanes to Angola, each returning with 166 recruits.
 These were taken back to Angola after they completed their training.
 In addition to guerrilla training, Romania also instructed young Angolans as pilots.
 In 1979, under the command of Major General Aurel Niculescu, Romania founded an air academy in Angola.
 There were around 100 Romanian instructors in this academy, with about 500 Romanian soldiers guarding the base, which supported 50 aircraft used to train Angolan pilots.
 The aircraft models used were: IAR 826, IAR 836, EL-29, MiG-15 and AN-24.
 Designated as the "Commander Bula National Military Aviation School", it was set up on 11 February 1981 in Negage.
 The facility trained air force pilots, technicians and General Staff officers.
 The Romanian teaching staff was gradually replaced by Angolans.

-Brazil also trained and fought with Angolan guerrillas.
-Brazil sent tens of Embraer EMB 314 Super Tucano planes and an unknown number of recruits to Angola for conducting airstrikes.